IMS Logo

 Figure 2.1 Person Management service architecture model.

-In this architecture the scope of the IMS Person Management Services specification is shown as the dotted line.
+In this architecture the scope of the 1EdTech Person Management Services specification is shown as the dotted line.
 The scope of the interoperability is the data and behavioral models of the objects being exchanged.

-The IMS Person Management Services specification contains a very simple abstract messaging model that is assumed to underlie the exchange of the data between the communicating Enterprise systems.
+The 1EdTech Person Management Services specification contains a very simple abstract messaging model that is assumed to underlie the exchange of the data between the communicating Enterprise systems.
 The basic data exchange mechanism is shown in Figure 2.2 in which the 'source' and 'target' Person Management systems exchange 'messages' using a 'Request/Response' transaction.
-This abstract messaging representation is adopted because the Person Management System architecture is based upon loosely coupled system and the primary IMS binding of this information model is based upon the exchange of XML documents/messages.
+This abstract messaging representation is adopted because the Person Management System architecture is based upon loosely coupled system and the primary 1EdTech binding of this information model is based upon the exchange of XML documents/messages.

 It is important to remember that the structure of the exchanged information has NO bearing on how the same information is contained within the 'source' and 'target' Enterprise systems.
 It is simply a representation of the data used to facilitate exchange with other parties (the information that crosses the dotted line in Figure 2.2).